majidkhalili/HybridBCI/README.md

 ---

 ## Installation
-  HybridBCI needs administrative privlagaes to creast folders for saving log files and storing recorded data and created models.
+  HybridBCI needs administrative privileges to creat folders for saving log files and storing recorded data and created models.
 Run Matlab as administrator and navigate to the root folder of the HybridBCI and:

   ```shell
     HybridBCI
   ```
-  For testing, you can use the sampleSubject and set feedback as Simulation.
+  For testing, you can use the sampleSubject data and set feedback as Simulation.

 ---